-First things first, DO NOT show up on one of trips without fully preparing.
+First things first, DO NOT show up on one of our trips without fully preparing.
 If you show up unprepared you put our set up, staff and yourself and team at risk.
 Having an excellent level of fitness prior to departing on an expedition will give you the best chance of achieving your aim and enjoying the trip along the way.
+You should have previous altitude experience having climbed some of the following peaks.
+Kilimanjaro, Mount Elbrus, Mont Blanc, Island peak or Mera Peak.
+You should be used to long distances trekking and used to carrying heavy back packs on trips and in your training.

 Training for endurance means working the Aerobic energy system in your body.
 Essentially your objective is to develop the energy production systems to meet the demands of the activity for as long as required.
 In mountaineering or trekking this can mean hours or days!